Speaker: Matthew Brazil, Ph.D., Madeira Security Consulting

 Nonetheless, China remains a compelling international business priority.
 Though there is clearly heightened risk in China for American and other foreign business people, there are also clear steps that firms can take to mitigate risk.

 Matthew Brazil, Ph.D. is a non-resident Fellow at The Jamestown Foundation.
-He worked in Asia for over 20 years as a soldier, US diplomat, and corporate security manager.
-He is currently the San Francisco Bay Area representative of I-OnAsia, the Hong Kong business security firm.
-With Peter Mattis, he is the co-author of a work on Chinese intelligence operations to be published in 2018 by the Naval Institute Press.
+He worked in Asia for over 20 years as an Army officer, American diplomat, and corporate security manager.
+Matt runs Madeira Security Consulting , in San Jose, California, specializing in advice to Silicon Valley companies doing business in China.
+With Peter Mattis, he is the co-author of a work on Chinese intelligence operations to be published in 2018-19 by The Naval Institute Press.